 How judgmental am I?
 Plenty.
 It’s a character defect that I’ve worked hard to change, with only limited success, ever since I’ve been sober.

 It runs in the family.
-My grandmere was one of those old French women who could never give a compliment without modifying it with a matching putdown.
+My granny was one of those old French women who could never give a compliment without modifying it with a matching put down.
 “She’s pretty, her, but look at that dress!”
 My mom was the same way.
 She’d drive down the road commenting on every fool that came across her path.
 An otherwise quiet, gentle soul, she never missed a chance to point out a shortcoming.
-Thankfully, that didn’t carry over to her kids, but any relative beyond her own siblings, or other passerby, was fair game.
+Thankfully, that didn’t carry over to her kids, but any relative beyond her own siblings, or other passersby, was fair game.

 So I came by it honestly, and I reveled in it.
 There’s nothing like the ability to look at others and see their faults to perk up the spirits of a kid with chronically low self-esteem.
 We won’t go into detail.
 Suffice it to say that by the time I was a full-blown alcoholic, I was also skilled in letting you know that I knew — as Rush Limbaugh titled his book — “The Way Things Ought To Be.”

 And why did I do those things?
-I’ve learned — finally realized — that it was because my own opinion of myself was so low that I couldn’t let anyone excel.
-I had to being them down to what I thought was my level.
-Pointing out their so-called defects made me able to feel better about those I imagined were mine.
+Simply because my own opinion of myself was so low that I couldn’t let anyone else excel.
+Pointing out people’s so-called defects made me able to feel better about those I imagined were mine.

 As a drunk, it got worse.
 I was a bombastic pain in the ass.
 I alienated people right and left.
 Simply didn’t know how to act — and didn’t care.
 I was the smart guy.
 I was the cop.
 I was the martial artist.
 I was the Mensa guy (another shot at proving I was as good or better than you).
 I was the one who knew The Way Things Ought To Be.
 I was the asshole.